Mephisto405/OptaGen/README.md

 ## Disclaimer

-The code and document is not polished yet.
-I will continue to update the code to make it more clean, maintainalbe and robust.
+The code and document are not polished yet.
+I will continue to update the code to make it more clean, maintainable and robust.

 ## Rendering Resources for OptiX